 The Nationaltheater, a classical building, is the venue of the Bayerische Staatsoper (opera), the Bavarian State Ballet and the Bavarian State Orchestra.
 A highlight of the season is the opera festival, which always takes place in June/July.
 The stage is one of the largest in the world and has premièred works by Richard Wagner.
 The Bayerische Staatsoper produces performances in the original language of the operas with German and English surtitles.

-Die Walküre (The Valkyrie), composer Richard Wagner.
-Symphonic poem by Richard Wagner.
-First day of the stage festival play, Der Ring des Nibelungen (1870), recommended for age 14 and older.
+Siegfried, music by Richard Wagner.
+Libretto by Richard Wagner.
+Second day of the stage cycle Der Ring des Nibelungen (1876), recommended for ages 14 and over.

 The Programme provides information on all other plays and venues of the Nationaltheater.